7 Children Realistic Fiction Books Like The Penderwicks

 4. The Honest Truth

-Many of us have someone in our life that unfortunately, has been touched by cancer.
-It is a very personal complex story, but it’s a story about friendship love that we can get from our pets.
+Many of us have someone in our life who, unfortunately, has been touched by cancer.
+It is a very personal, complex story, but it’s a story about friendship and love that we can get from our pets.
 Sometimes, we have these mountains that we can’t climb in our lives.
-But trying to do so by yourself is almost a dangerous and deadly event in our life.
+But trying to do so by yourself is almost a dangerous and deadly event in our lives.
 We need other people to help us.
 I hope you pick it up in the library.

 The Honest Truth